russ-davey/calendly/README.md

 # calendly
-Basic API client for accessing the Calendly API
+Basic API client for the Calendly API

 Nothing too flashy for the moment, but more functionally will be added over time